Rossy Moreno

-María del Rocío "Rossy" Moreno León (born October 17, 1965) is a Mexican luchadora, or female professional wrestler.
+María del Rocío "Rossy" Moreno León (born October 17, 1965) is a Mexican professional wrestler.
 In AAA she is a former AAA Reina de Reinas Champion and a two-time Mexican National Women's Champion.

 Personal life

-Moreno is a member of an extended wrestling family founded by her father Alfonso Moreno who was both a wrestler and a wrestling promoter and her mother who took over promoting wrestling in Arena Azteca Budokan in Nezahualcoyotl, Mexico State after Alfonso Moreno died.
+Moreno is a member of an extended professional wrestling family founded by her father Alfonso Moreno who was both a wrestler and a wrestling promoter and her mother who took over promoting wrestling in Arena Azteca Budokan in Nezahualcoyotl, Mexico State after Alfonso Moreno died.
 Rossy's sisters Esther, Cynthia and Alda Moreno are or have been professional wrestlers as well as her brother who works as El Oriental.
 She is the ex-wife of Dr. Wagner Jr. and they have a son who wrestles as El Hijo de Dr. Wagner Jr.